Home energy storage: Environmental impact of batteries

 Lithium-ion batteries, a popular choice due to their relatively high charge cycle and lack of memory effect, are difficult to recycle.

 Lead-acid batteries are relatively easier to recycle and, due to the high resale value of the lead, 99% of those sold in the US get recycled.
 They have much shorter useful lives than a lithium-ion battery of a similar capacity, due to having a lower charge cycle, narrowing the environmental-impact gap.
 In addition, lead is a toxic heavy metal and the sulfuric acid in the electrolyte has a high environmental impact.

 Second life for electric vehicle batteries

-To offset the environmental impact of batteries, some manufacturers extend the useful life of used batteries taken from electric vehicles at the point where the cells won't sufficiently hold charge.
+To offset the environmental impact of batteries, some manufacturers extend the useful life of used batteries taken from electric vehicles at the point where the cells will not sufficiently hold charge.
 Though considered end of life for electric vehicles, the batteries will function satisfactorily in home energy storage devices.
 Manufacturers supporting this include Nissan, BMW and Powervault.